top of page

 Geraldine Potter MA, RCC, CCC

-My journey into the field of mental health has been a long, unpredictable road filled with a rich tapestry of experiences.
-Throughout this journey, I learned that healing is not about simply 'fixing' problems.
-Instead, it is about helping clients develop an internal atmosphere that can address imbalances and create a blueprint for flourishing in life.
-This type of introspection moves the focus of healing beyond one specific problem to establishing total equilibrium: health, a quiet mind, and growth.
+My journey into mental health has been shaped by diverse experiences across cultures, disciplines, and the full spectrum of human challenge.
+What I've learned is that healing isn't about fixing problems - it's about helping clients develop an internal atmosphere that can address imbalances and create conditions for genuine flourishing.
+This work moves beyond managing individual symptoms to establishing total equilibrium: health, a quiet mind, and growth.

-As I pursued my studies in psychology, I became actively involved with organizations dedicated to therapeutic growth, including Women Against Violence Against Women, Edgewood Treatment Centre, Vancouver Island Mental Health, and the Nanaimo Family Life Association.
-My experiences enriched my understanding of mental health issues across the spectrum, equipping me with the skills necessary to support a broad range of individuals.
+As I pursued my studies in psychology, I became actively involved with organizations dedicated to healing, including Women Against Violence Against Women, Edgewood Treatment Centre, Vancouver Island Mental Health, and Nanaimo Family Life Association (where I co-facilitated training for volunteer counsellors).
+These experiences enriched my understanding of mental health across diverse populations and contexts.

-Today, I work in private practice with clients seeking support for anxiety, depression, trauma, addiction, disordered eating, grief, relationship issues, and life transitions.
-My primary methods are person-centred, solution-focused and family systems therapy, drawing upon other modalities such as cognitive behavioural therapy, depending on each client's unique needs.
-My sessions incorporate practical problem-solving skills focusing on stability, inclusion, and independence.
-My goal is to support clients in finding balance and meaning in their lives, whether their problems relate to work, relationships, or self.
+Today, I work in private practice with clients dealing with anxiety, depression, complex trauma, addiction recovery, disordered eating, grief, relationship issues, stress management, and life changes.
+My approach is person-centred and solution-focused, integrating family systems therapy and cognitive behavioural techniques, depending on each client's unique needs.
+Sessions emphasize practical problem-solving skills that promote stability, genuine self-expression, and independence.

 EDUCATION AND PROFESSIONAL DESIGNATIONS